bdgza/ADPBot/README.md

 ### Report Issues

 If you encounter any errors or problems running this bot, please report them here using _Issues_ so they can be fixed.
 If possible save the game in VASSAL (.vsav), copy the _vassal-raw.json_ file from your Home/User directory, copy the bot output from the chat area, and describe what action you took that led to the problem.

+You can also post comments on BGG here: https://boardgamegeek.com/thread/1626261/automated-bot-vassal-adp